Understudy made warehouse-scale labeling economically viable: a tuned 30B open model matched frontier coverage at 50x lower cost than Opus

 three-way agreement

-theater-intent label across Qwen, Sonnet, and Opus
+theater-intent label across Understudy, Sonnet, and Opus

 4.4x